 When the valley of Hinnom was a garbage dump, fires burned there continually.
 It is thus not surprising that the words unquenchable fire, eternal fire and furnace of fire are associated with the usage of the word gehenna.

 In the New Testament, that compound word "gehenna" is used 12 times.
 Eleven of those references are in statements of Jesus.
-In all 12 instances, the words refers to punishment in the future yet to come.
+In all 12 instances, the words refer to punishment in the future yet to come.
 Thus, the word "hell" in the sense of gehenna refers to the final punishment of evil angels and impenitent human beings.